Skip to main content

 Radiation Therapy for Acute Myeloid Leukemia (AML)

 Radiation therapy uses high-energy radiation to kill cancer cells.
-It is usually not part of the main treatment for people with acute myeloid leukemia (AML), but there are a few instances in which it may be used:
+It is usually not part of the main treatment for people with acute myeloid leukemia (AML), but there are a few instances in which it may be used.

-• Radiation is sometimes used to treat leukemia that has spread outside of the bone marrow and blood, such as to the brain and spinal fluid, or to the testicles.
+• Radiation is sometimes used to treat leukemia that has spread outside the bone marrow and blood, such as to the brain and spinal fluid, or to the testicles.

 • Radiation to the whole body is often an important part of treatment before a stem cell transplant.
 See Stem Cell Transplant for Acute Myeloid Leukemia (AML).